 An executive summary is a simplified, condensed version of a longer document.
 This is useful for business plans and financial reports.
 In a business plan the executive summary contains the purpose and goals of the business.

 What is business accounting?

-Business accounting is the systematic recording, analysing, interpreting and presenting of financial information.
-Accounting may be done by one person in a small business, or by different teams in large organisations.
+Business accounting is the systematic recording, analyzing, interpreting and presenting of financial information.
+Accounting may be done by one person in a small business, or by different teams in large organizations.

 Accounting is the way a business keeps track of its operations.
-Accountants analyse the business finances so the owner can make better decisions.
-This information is organised into reports that show the financial health of a business.
+Accountants analyze the business finances so the owner can make better decisions.
+This information is organized into reports that show the financial health of a business.